Top tips

 Keeping you informed

 It’s not always possible for your child or teen to plan their journey in advance – especially when they’re being spontaneous with friends!
 The best thing to do is speak with them and explain the importance of keeping you in the loop.
-A wee text, call or WhatsApp message to let you know where they are, where their going and when they’re likely to be back home provides reassurance for you and a safety net for them.
+A wee text, call or WhatsApp message to let you know where they are, where they’re going and when they’re likely to be back home provides reassurance for you and a safety net for them.
 You should also keep a note of their 16-digit card number.
 (It’s the one beside the round, blue ‘ITSO’ logo).

 Other advice for staying safe as you travel